Do you have an SEO strategy for this year?

 This goes on and on, and we just keep answering their questions.
 By doing this, we create authority and trust, so when they are ready to buy, we already have a relationship with them.

-By understanding your target market, you can answer their questions and help them solve their problems – Which in turn makes you more money.
+By understanding your target market, you can answer their questions and help them solve their problem.
+Which, in turn, drives more sales.

-Once you understand who you’re going to target, then it’s time to find some keywords to target!
+Once you understand who you’re going to target, then it’s time to find your keywords.

-2. Competitive Research / Keyword Research: How To Find Hundreds Of Awesome Keywords
+2. Keyword Research: How To Find Hundreds Of Awesome Keywords

 Keyword research doesn’t have to be hard – It’s actually really easy!